-The American Association for the Study and Cure of Inebriety was founded in New York City on November 29, 1870.
-The 14 doctors, trustees, and administrators of the six homes and asylums for inebriates known to exist convened at the YMCA and formed American Association for the Cure of Inebriety.
-The name was changed in 1888 to the American Association for the Study and Cure of Inebriety.
+The American Association for the Study and Cure of Inebriety was founded in New York City.
+It was on November 29, 1870.
+Fourteen doctors, trustees, and heads of the six homes and asylums for inebriates.
+(These were all known to exist.)
+They convened and formed the group.
+The name was almost identical.
+It was changed in 1888 by adding “the Study and.”

 - Intemperance is a disease.

 - Its major cause is a physical susceptibility to alcohol.

 - This susceptibility may be either inherited or acquired.